Huta Ludwików: History

 Following five years of German occupation, Kielce was captured by the Red Army on 15 January 1945.
 The city was badly damaged and the population dropped from over 70,000 in 1939 to 48,000 only five years later.
 However, despite the destruction the Huta Ludwików was reopened for business almost instantly.
 Already in February the first departments (enamel works, cast iron works, forge, mechanical workshop and sheet metal production line) were opened.
 In November 1945 many of the machines dismantled by the withdrawing Germans the previous year were discovered in Gliwice and were returned to Kielce, which allowed for production to resume at a much larger scale.
 The factory was rebuilt in a matter of months.

 In line with the new economic principles of Soviet-controlled sphere of influence, the factory was nationalised in 1946 and renamed to "Kieleckie Zakłady Wyrobów Metalowych (KZWM) Polmo-SHL" (Kielce Factory of Metal Parts Polmo-SHL) soon afterwards.
 Already in 1947 the production of motorcycles was resumed.
-The first postwar model SHL 125 – M02 of 1947 was a mix of pre-war parts and frames of the SHL 98, with the German DKW RT 125 design, using a copy of the RT125 engine, produced by PZL Psie Pole in Wrocław.
+The first postwar model SHL 125 – M02 of 1947 was a mix of pre-war parts and frames of the SHL 98, with the German DKW RT 125 design, using a copy of the RT 125 engine, produced by PZL Psie Pole in Wrocław.
 A small series of 203 motorcycles was manufactured in State Automobile Workshops Nr.2 in Warsaw (later WFM works) and was similar to Sokół 125 of the same works.
 The production of the slightly improved SHL M03 (1948) and then SHL M04 (1949) were moved back to Kielce.
 All subsequent SHL motorcycles, regardless of the factory, were based in part on the pre-war SHL design.
 Altogether, until 1955 roughly 18,500 motorcycles of various types were delivered by the SHL.
 Simultaneously, the factory also resumed production of equipment for the army: the new hełm wz.
 50 helmet and Granatnik PT-100, a Polish clone of the German Panzerfaust.